 As my MITx course – Entrepreneurship 101 (Who is your customer?) – is coming to an end, I felt it’s a must to share with you what I have learned.
 Apart from the very valuable knowledge, what I am after mostly is making you think of acting on your ideas, going for it instead of only analyzing ‘what if’ I am constantly hearing great business ideas left and right.
 This post is aiming to help you switch from ‘preparing/researching’ to ‘doing’.
 That is, I feel, the biggest and hardest step to make.
 Hoping also to trigger your interest, I have taken the challenge of compressing the course’s knowledge in 5 high-level steps.
+If you feel “time” is what you lack, and thus executing these steps will be an impossible task for you, I would refer you to contact business plan writers UK.
+They collectively have over 100 years of combined business planning experience, and also as their rates are quite reasonable, it won’t bear any form of a burden to your finances.

 - Market Segmentation & Primary Customer Research (first brainstorm, then refine)